 By vintage, vacancy is tightest among properties constructed before 1970 at 1.7 percent.
 Many of these older buildings are located in the more sought after neighborhoods of the metro, have desired architectural features and offer more affordable rents than newer properties.

 The opportunity existing in the current marketplace has been the acquisition and remodeling of well-located vintage apartment buildings.
-A particular niche business of Flagship Bank Minnesota, Brian Wagner and our team of lenders have years of experience in financing the acquisition and renovation of duplex, triplex, quad, and 5+ unit apartment complexes in the Minneapolis and St. Paul Metro Area, including particular experience in projects in student housing renovation projects.
+A particular niche business of Flagship Bank Minnesota, Brian Wagner and our team of lenders have years of experience in rental property financing the acquisition and renovation of duplex, triplex, quad, and 5+ unit apartment complexes in the Minneapolis and St. Paul Metro Area, including particular experience in projects in student housing renovation projects.

 What are the items to consider as you are reviewing your next project?